-There are many reasons why behaviours change.
-Every person with dementia is an individual who will react to circumstances in their own way.
-Sometimes the behaviour may be related to changes taking place in the brain.
-In other instances, there may be events or factors in the environment triggering the behaviour.
-In some instances a task may be too complex.
-Or the person may not be feeling well.
+Sometimes anxious behaviours may be related to changes in the brain.
+Or there may be something in the environment that triggers the behaviour.
+At other times, a task may be too complex, or the person may not be feeling well.

 What to try